lattejed/LJDynamicParser/README.md

 ## Usage notes

 Terminals are literals enclosed in single quotes `'`.
-They're treated as patterns for regular expressions and wrapped in the symbols `^` and `$` when they're parsed.
+They are treated as patterns for regular expressions and wrapped in the symbols `^` and `$` when they are parsed.
 Any single quotes used in the terminal must be triple escaped `\\\'`.
 This will send the single quote to NSRegularExpression where it will be safely ignored.
-The 'extra' escape sequence removes ambiguity in the parser, i.e., it's valid to give a non-escaped single quote to NSRegularExpression but in the context of our grammer it causes ambiguity.
-When parsed, the terminal will be wrapped as `^terminal$` so that it matches the whole token (or doesn't).
+The 'extra' escape sequence removes ambiguity in the parser, i.e., it is valid to give a non-escaped single quote to NSRegularExpression but in the context of our grammer it causes ambiguity.
+When parsed, the terminal will be wrapped as `^terminal$` so that it matches the whole token (or does not).
 The parser will only return YES on a match if the pattern matches exactly one time.

 After a successful parse, the parser will return the root node of an AST.
 To simplify extracting information afterwards, the method `LJDynamicParserASTNode -valueForSymbol:` will walk the AST and return the value of the terminal of the given name.